Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Walking Surface Code Circuits

 One important detail we do not address visually here is the behaviour of the logical observable.
 As the code patch moves, the logical observable can be moved along with it by the inclusion of measurements at the trailing boundary, as expressed in the benchmarked circuits included in our data and code repository~\cite{mcewen_data_2023}.

-We refer to the behaviour exhibited by one application of this circuit as taking a \emph{step} and a single cycle as a \emph{step cycle} to distinguish it from the standard cycle where the code stabilizers remain in place.
+We refer to the behaviour exhibited by one application of this circuit as taking a \emph{step} and a single cycle as a \emph{step cycle} to distinguish it from the standard cycle where the logical patch remains in place.
 The step cycle circuit can be trivially shifted in space to follow the patch, allowing further steps to be taken, and rotated in space to permit steps to be taken in the four cardinal directions relative to the physical qubit square grid.

-Interestingly, the cycle circuit and boundaries are not time-inverse to themselves; for instance the patterns immediately after reset and immediately before measurement are quite different.
-The time-reversed cycle circuit, with measurements and resets exchanged, provides another pattern of boundaries which results in the patch taking a step, and can similarly be shifted and rotated to permit steps to be taken in any direction.
+Interestingly, compared to the standard circuit, the walking cycle circuit and its time inverse are more distinct.
+In the standard circuit, running the circuit in reverse is equivalent to a 180-degree spatial rotation of the same circuit; in terms of only the represented stabilizers, the two flag-like patterns are identical and the two brickwork patterns are equivalent up to rotation.
+This is not the case in the walking cycle, where all the patterns are noticeably different.
+The time-reversed cycle circuit, with measurements and resets exchanged, provides another pattern of boundaries which results in the patch taking a step (in the opposite direction to the time-forward circuit), and can similarly be shifted and rotated to permit steps to be taken in any direction.
 We only use the forward-going cycle shown in \fig{walking_boundaries} in the benchmarked circuits.